nickmvincent/LinkCoordMin/README.md

 `node collect.js --device=chromewindows --platform=google --queryCat=covid_stems --queryFile=0 --geoName=None --outDir=output/covidout_mar20 & node collect.js --device=chromewindows --platform=bing --queryCat=covid_stems --queryFile=0 --geoName=None --outDir=output/covidout_mar20 & wait`

 This software can collect data for websites other than SERPs as well!
 `node collect.js --device=chromewindows --platform=reddit --queryCat=reddit --queryFile=0 --geoName=None --outDir=output/reddit`

+Note that --sleepMin and --sleepMax default to 15 and 30 (seconds) respectively.
+You may wish to make these larger for longer jobs to avoid being rate limited (see discussion in the [se-scraper repo](https://github.com/NikolaiT/se-scraper/issues/19)).

 # Using headfull mode for developmet